S Club 7 put themselves in contention for the Christmas #1 with ‘Two In A Million’, which was accompanied – of course – by a TV special.

 For her debut solo single, Rachel Stevens came out swinging for Justin Timberlake with a song penned as a response to ‘Cry Me A River’

-Suddenly, with a rocket shoved up its arse, You found a new lease of life and was elevated from a fairly unremarkable album track into one of S Club 7’s most brilliant singles.
+With a rocket shoved up its arse, ‘You’ was elevated from an unremarkable album track into one of S Club 7’s most brilliant singles.